JesperFischer/pyschometric_rt/readme.md

     ## Running MCMC with 4 parallel chains...

-    ## Chain 1 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

-    ## Chain 1 Exception: lognormal_lpdf: Scale parameter is inf, but must be positive finite! (in '/tmp/RtmpG4J48Y/model-19262c93b81.stan', line 94, column 2 to column 65)

-    ## Chain 1 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

-    ## Chain 1 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

-    ## Chain 1

-    ## Chain 1 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

-    ## Chain 1 Exception: lognormal_lpdf: Scale parameter is inf, but must be positive finite! (in '/tmp/RtmpG4J48Y/model-19262c93b81.stan', line 94, column 2 to column 65)

-    ## Chain 1 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

-    ## Chain 1 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

-    ## Chain 1

-    ## Chain 1 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

-    ## Chain 1 Exception: lognormal_lpdf: Scale parameter is inf, but must be positive finite! (in '/tmp/RtmpG4J48Y/model-19262c93b81.stan', line 94, column 2 to column 65)

-    ## Chain 1 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

-    ## Chain 1 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

-    ## Chain 1

     ## Chain 2 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

     ## Chain 2 Exception: lognormal_lpdf: Scale parameter is inf, but must be positive finite! (in '/tmp/RtmpG4J48Y/model-19262c93b81.stan', line 94, column 2 to column 65)